X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Approach

-Formal verification enforces correctness and well-posedness prior to evaluation, serving as the foundation for reliable capability measurement.
+Formal reasoning enforces correctness and well-posedness prior to evaluation, serving as the foundation for reliable capability measurement.
 For each instantiated probe, we compute a canonical answer using formal reasoning engines.
-In particular, we enforce the existence of at least one solution and uniqueness of the target answer:
+In particular, we enforce the existence of one solution and uniqueness of the solution:

 By enforcing existence and uniqueness \emph{before} evaluation, we ensure that each probe corresponds to a valid and unambiguous measurement point in the structured probe space, preventing ambiguity from blurring capability boundaries.